renesas/iot-reference-rx/Getting_Started_Guide.md

  ![4-1-6](https://github.com/renesas/iot-reference-rx/wiki/getting_started_guide_image/step4_1_6_5cert.PNG?raw=true)

-**Note:** About \<device certificate\>, if you use TeraTerm, drag and drop the certificate file onto the Terminal screen, then select `Send File (Paste content of file)` on the screen that appears, and press `OK`.
+**Note:** About \<device certificate\>, if you use TeraTerm, drag and drop the certificate file onto the Terminal screen after entered `conf set cert` , then select `Send File (Paste content of file)` on the screen that appears, and press `OK`.
 The contents of the certificate file will be entered.

 Next, set the device private key:
 Drag and drop "xxxx-private.pem.key" generated in [Step 4-1-2 Create RSA key pair and device certificate for PubSub demo](#step-4-1-2-create-rsa-key-pair-and-device-certificate-for-pubsub-demo) to teraterm.